Peterborough's 'one man crime wave' jailed after attempting to break into cars following vow to leave life of crime behind

-But despite his promise to go clean, after serving half of the sentence in jail he was released - and just four months later he was caught stealing from cars in Parnwell.
+But despite his promise to go clean, after serving half of the sentence in jail he was released - and just three months later he was caught trying to steal from cars in Parnwell.

 Today (Friday) he appeared at Peterborough Crown Court, where he was jailed for 14 months by Judge Sean Enright.

 Judge Enright said: "You have a staggering number of convictions.
 Stealing from cars is what you do.

 "You have become a menace to people who have cars.
 You have exhausted all lines of mitigation."

 Timothy Sleigh-Johnson, prosecuting, said Priestley was spotted on CCTV at about 4.30am on September 8, where he tried the door handles of six parked cars.

 A Criminal Behavior Order (CBO) was in place banning him from touching unattended cars.

 The CCTV footage was shown to police, and officers recognised Priestley.

 The court heard he has admitted hundreds of thefts in the past, and has spent much of the last decade in and out of prison.

 During the sentencing in 2018, Priestley (41) - who was then homeless - told Judge Gareth Hawksworth he wanted to turn his life around, and said he was ‘too old’ to steal from cars.
 He told the court he had been stealing to provide himself food and shelter, but he said he had a job and accommodation sorted for his release from prison.